-Despite the ongoing covid-19 pandemic, 2021 was a very successful year for the Luxembourg financial centre and its capital markets, which involved setting up new debt issuance programmes with Luxembourg issuers, an increased number of debt issuances and 12,687 new securities listed on the Luxembourg Stock Exchange (LuxSE), representing €1.28 trillion.
-At the end of 2021, the exchange had 37,308 securities admitted to listing and trading on its markets, including 560 new green, social and sustainability securities displayed on the Luxembourg Green Exchange (LGX), representing a total value of €246 billion.
+In line with the global market trends, 2022 was slightly less successful than the exceptionally good year of 2021 for the Luxembourg financial centre and its capital markets, which involved setting up new debt issuance programmes with Luxembourg issuers, an increased number of debt issuances and 11,465 new securities listed on the Luxembourg Stock Exchange (LuxSE), representing $\leq 1.09$ trillion.

+At the end of November 2022, the exchange had 39,660 securities admitted to listing and trading on its markets, including 509 new green, social and sustainability securities displayed on the Luxembourg Green Exchange (LGX), representing a total value of €199 billion.
 As the leading exchange for sustainable securities, the LuxSE has consolidated its firm commitment to sustainable finance through various initiatives, in particular through: